 The reason I’ve been contemplating the struggle and the hard lately is because I want to change my lens of life.
 This past year I started down the slippery slope of focusing only on the hard.
 Instead I want to look back at how God sustained us amidst the hard.
 I want to ponder and wonder at God’s sustaining power, because in that we see God’s faithfulness.
 Let me give an example:

 We had prayed, friends had prayed, and family members had prayed that our son would not need major surgeries.
-Unfortunately he does require operations and his medical needs will continue even after the procedures.
-He has endured one surgery already and has another in the near future to determine if yet another will be necessary.
+Unfortunately he did require operations.
+He has long-term medical needs.
+He has endured several surgeries already and has testing in the near future to determine if yet another will be necessary.